Sayitobar/Genome-Detector/README.md

 4. It is best not to alter or change the VCF file before processing it to avoid potential errors.

 ## Important feature: Dev Console
-Click the gear icon on the top right corner, next to the (i) button, to open the DevConsole window.
+Click the disk drive icon on the top right corner, next to the (i) button, to open the Dev-Console window.
 Here, you can see every operation done.
-In case of an unexpected error, open the dev console to check if your file is being processed correctly, or print the console log to share it with others.
+In case of an unexpected error, open the Dev-Console to check if your file is being processed correctly, or print the console log to share it with others.

 <sub><sup><a href="https://www.flaticon.com/free-icons/healthcare-and-medical" title="healthcare and medical icons">App icon by: Healthcare and medical icons created by Muhammad_Usman - Flaticon</a></sup></sub>
 <br></br>